Are you in charge of leading and recruiting to a team?

 Most leaders believe recruiting is a difficult, mysterious process, predicated on secret tactics.
 We believe recruiting is simple when you have a step-by-step system.

-Today, we help leaders implement the Recruiting Made Simple system to help them save time, communicate their story and valuesValues are your guiding principles that dictate your actions… More, and successfully build their team.
+Today, we help leaders implement the Recruiting Made Simple system to help them save time, communicate their story and values, and successfully build their team.

-Since 2017, Richard has coached thousands of Recruiting Leaders on 4C’s Recruiting Made Simple system.
+Since 2017, we have coached thousands of Recruiting Leaders on 4C’s Recruiting Made Simple system.

 Interested in getting started?
 Set up a free consult to see if we can help you!

-Recruiting Myths vs What Richard Found to be True
+Recruiting Myths vs What We Found to be True

 Timing is Everything